credmark/credmark-model-framework-py/README.rst

 credmark-model-sdk
 ===============================

-Credmark SDK for developing models in python
+Credmark SDK for developing models in python.

+For information on how to build models, see the `credmark-models-py repo <https://github.com/credmark/credmark-models-py>`_

 Install
 -------